Airport security liquids rule – what is changing?

 In Israel, procedures are entirely different.
 The authorities say: “Passengers should arrive three hours prior to departure for the security check procedure.”
 There is sometimes intense questioning by officials, and laptops must be removed.
 But liquids are permitted without restriction.

-The main issue: passengers should not expect aviation security to be the same worldwide (or even UK-wide).
+The main issue: passengers should not expect aviation security to be the same worldwide – or even UK-wide.
+At some small Scottish airports including Barra, Campbeltown and Tiree there have been no security checks since 2017.

 Is this going to cost me more?